 Quicksand is a soupy mixture of sand and water where sand is floating in and on top of the water.
 It is both a solid and a liquid at the same time, making it a trap for moving animals and people.
 Quicksand occurs when water has flooded an area of sand and then is trapped in that area.
 Floods, underground springs, or an earthquake can create ideal environments for quicksand, and it usually occurs around river beds.
 In this quicksand science experiment, your child will make her own quicksand to better understand how it can be fluid and solid at the same time.

 What You Do:

-- Continue adding cornstarch and water in small amounts until it is roughly the consistency of honey.
-You should use the entire box of cornstarch and 1-2 cups of water in all.
+- Continue adding cornstarch and water in small amounts until the mix is roughly the consistency of honey.
+You should use the entire box of cornstarch and 1–2 cups of water in all.

-- Now encourage her to move her hands through the “quicksand”.
-Have her move her hands slowly, then fast.
+- Now, encourage her to move her hands through the “quicksand.”
+Have her move her hands slowly, then quickly.
 What's the difference?
 Is it harder to move quickly?

 - Finally, drop a toy animal into the quicksand, then try to pull it out.
 What happened?

 Is there any way out of quicksand?
-Did you find the best way to get across your quicksand?
+Did you find the best way to get across the quicksand?
 Thrashing around in quicksand is instinctive but it's the worst thing you can do.
 Instead you should try to level out and float on your back in order to paddle to firmer ground.
-Knowing how to survive in quicksand may not be the most practical lesson, but it could come in handy, and provides an interesting experiment in the liquid and solid states of matter.
+Knowing how to survive in quicksand may not be the most practical lesson, but it could come in handy (you never know!).
+In any case, your kid has been treated to an interesting experiment investigating the liquid and solid states of matter.

-CAUTION: At the end of the experiment, place the quicksand into the gallon-sized zip lock bag and throw it away.
+CAUTION: At the end of the experiment, place the quicksand into the gallon-sized, zip-top bag and throw it away.
 DO NOT put it down a drain.